tomwhartung/jmws_idMyGadget_for_joomla/README.md

 * An isInstalled() method has been added so that joomla can display a user-friendly error message when the selected device detector is not installed
 * Much of the unneeded demo stuff has been deleted, but some has been left in, mainly for diagnostic purposes

-See the parent project, [idMyGadget](https://github.com/tomwhartung/idMyGadget) for background information.
+See the parent project, [IdMyGadget&copy;](https://github.com/tomwhartung/idMyGadget) for background information.

 ### Device Detection in Action
-To see idMyGadget in operation, see [my resume](https://github.com/tomwhartung/resume) , which is online here: http://tomwhartung.com/resume , For the full effect, be sure to visit http://tomwhartung.com/resume on both your phone and a desktop or tablet!
+To see IdMyGadget&copy; in operation, see [my resume](https://github.com/tomwhartung/resume) , which is online here: http://tomwhartung.com/resume ,
+For the full effect, be sure to visit http://tomwhartung.com/resume on both your phone and a desktop or tablet!

 ## Related Repositories

-### idMyGadget: The Parent Repo
+### IdMyGadget&copy;: The Parent Repo
-The idea is to not make any changes to the parent project, so we can do whatever we want for joomla here, with out having to worry about messing up projects depended on idMyGadget, such as my [resume](https://github.com/tomwhartung/resume) .
+The idea is to not make any changes to the parent project, so we can do whatever we want for joomla here, with out having to worry about messing up projects depended on IdMyGadget&copy;, such as my [resume](https://github.com/tomwhartung/resume) .

 ### jmws_idMyGadget_for_joomla: This Repo
-The purpose of this project is: to integrate the device detection offered by the three third-party device detectors used by [idMyGadget](https://github.com/tomwhartung/idMyGadget) into the default joomla templates Beez3 and protostar.
+The purpose of this project is: to integrate the device detection offered by the three third-party device detectors used by [IdMyGadget&copy;](https://github.com/tomwhartung/idMyGadget) into the default joomla templates Beez3 and protostar.

 ### Joomla Templates That Use This Repo